the fastest

 - MPG

-The single-motor version is smooth and quiet, but not a car for drivers who like to crack on.
-Getting from 0-62mph, hampered by that kerbweight, occupies 8.7 seconds.
+The 210bhp single motor version is smooth and quiet, but not a car for drivers who like to crack on.
+Getting from 0-62mph, hampered by that kerb weight, occupies 8.8 seconds.
 Still, thanks to good aero, things don't tail off too much at motorway speed.

 Neither does it take too kindly to being hustled down a tricky road.
 The mass shows up again when you pitch it into a tight corner or ride over a crest.
 It takes a while to settle after either of those events.
 And the steering doesn't confide any sense of what's happening where the rubber meets the road.